luisizq/Online_advertising-MultiAgent_AI_coursework2019/README.md

 ### Problem 3 & 4: Bidding_Strategies

-In this notebook we develop different strategies, ranging from the Linear Strategy to Non-Linear Strategies such as the Square and Exponential bidding.
+In this notebook we develop different strategies, ranging from the Linear Strategy to Non-Linear Strategies such as the Square ,Exponential bidding and ORTB bidding strategy.
 We also create all the necessary plots

 ### Problem 5: Multi-agent_Two-agents